Gem-API/Rose/README.md

 2. **Space Efficiency**: Serialized tables should be as small as possible.

-3. **Speed**: Rose is designed for efficiency and speed, even when dealing with complex Roblox data structures, with a speed of around 60,000 instances per second.
+3. **Speed**: Rose is designed for efficiency and speed, even when dealing with complex Roblox data structures, with speeds of around 25,000 instances/second serialization and 15,000 instance/second deserialization.

 ## What Rose is Not